 We just got back from an almost week-long vacation at Walt Disney World!
 We had the best time, we got so lucky to have a cool front go through while we were there so the weather was just perfect in the 60’s and 70’s.

 We were able to go to the Tequila Lunch at La Hacienda de San Angel in Mexico, the French Family Meal Traditions at Monsieur Paul in France, a beverage seminar, and the Party for the Senses this year in addition to a full day at the Epcot Food & Wine Festival.
-We also got to check out the new Disney Springs (aka Downtown Disney forever), and all the new Star Wars stuff at Hollywood Studios.

 I loved all of the special events but the french lunch was my favorite by far!
 I’ll be sharing reviews of each event over the next week, so make sure to check back!
 Skip down to the end of this post to see all of my best Food & Wine Festival tips for when you visit!